 Lean meat is any animal product that doesn’t contain bones or lots of fat.
 Turkey and chicken have particularly fatty skin, so you should remove this before feeding it to your doggy.
 Dogs have very specific needs when it comes to healthy fats.
 Not only is meat a great source of protein, but it also satisfies your pet’s evolutionary desires.

 Provided your pet isn’t lactose intolerant, cottage cheese can be an excellent way of treating your pooch and adding extra calcium into its diet.
 Low-calorie options are recommended so you avoid overfeeding.
-Blue cheese and other types of aged cheese aren’t easily digested and could cause an upset stomach.
+Blue cheese and other types of aged cheese aren’t easily digested and could cause a digestive upset stomach.

 Sweet potatoes are excellent low-calorie snacks that can satisfy your dog’s sweet tooth without added sugar.